Image Matching by Bare Homography

 \subsection{Block-wise planar matching}

 The block pairs $(b^1_w,b^2_{w'})\in \mathcal{B}_1\times\mathcal{B}_2$ are independently processed to extract matches constrained by planar homography.
 For this aim, the Hz$^+$+AffNet+OriNet+HardNet+DTM matching pipeline with default setting is employed~\cite{hz_pipeline}, followed by RANSAC.
-Notice that the Hz$^{+}$ detector is adaptive, i.e. it can extract different keypoints on the overlapped region between two blocks, and DTM outputs many-to-many matches which are all retained for the successive steps.
-For RANSAC, a match is considered as inlier if the maximum reprojection error given the homography $H$ is below the given threshold $t_\perp=15$ px, i.e.
+Notice that the Hz$^{+}$ detector is adaptive, i.e. it can extract different keypoints for the overlapped region in distinct blocks, and DTM outputs many-to-many matches which are all retained for the successive steps.
+For RANSAC, a match is considered as inlier if the maximum reprojection error given the homography $H$ is below the given threshold $t_\perp=15$ px

 where points are intended in normalized homogeneous coordinates and the match pair $(p,p')$ identifies the keypoint patch $p=(\mathbf{x},\theta,\sigma)\in I_1$ as triplet in which $\mathbf{x}\in\mathbb{R}^2$, $\theta$ and $\sigma$ are respectively the keypoint position, orientation and scale, and likewise for $p'\in I_2$.
 The notation $\epsilon^H$ should have included the pair $(p,p')$ as argument, but it is dropped for simplicity.
 The base assumption for the block-wise matching is that the scene mapping within the two views can be locally approximated by planes.
 The adopted RANSAC error guarantees to have in each image an exact bound on the achieved error, while the relatively high threshold allows to relax the strict planar model constraint.
 The overlap between neighbor blocks allows smooth changes over planes within the images.
 For each block pair $(b^1_w,b^2_{w'})$ a set of matches is obtained, where $l=(w,w')$ is the linear index for the block pair associated to indexes $w$ and $w'$.
 An example match set $\tilde{\mathcal{M}}_l$ is shown in Fig.~\ref{base_match}.